catspook/Shadow_Over_Darkmoor/README.md

 to find the truth and rescue the town of Darkmoor from its fate.

 You arrive in Darkmoor as darkness falls.
 Your mission is simple: survive.

-The Shadow Over Darkmoor is a text-based roguelike adventure game set in the fictonal village of Darkmoor.
-It runs off of the terminal (untested on Windows) and has a very gentle learning curve.

 ### Travel to over 100 unique locations!
 What's inside A House Wreathed in Shadows or The Tower of Archmage Cerberus?
 Find out!
 (Interior cell descriptions are still WIP)